roco13/Storefront_api/README.md

 # Storefront Backend Project

 This repo contains a node API with Postgres and Express.
-You need to have docker installed and Postman to test the endpoints.
+You need to have Docker installed to connect to Postgress, and Postman to test the endpoints.

 ## Instalation